decentraland/documentation/content/creator/scenes/3d-essentials/entity-positioning.md

 To attach an entity to an avatar, you must provide the user's ID in the field `avatarId`.
 There are [various ways]({{< ref "/content/creator/scenes/interactivity/user-data.md#get-player-data" >}}) to obtain this data.

 {{< hint warning >}}
-**📔 Note**   For those players connected with an Ethereum wallet, their `userId` is the same as their Ethereum address.
+**📔 Note**:  For those players connected with an Ethereum wallet, their `userId` is the same as their Ethereum address.
 {{< /hint >}}

 - Fetch the local player's `userId` via `getUserData()`.